RutronikSystemSolutions/RDK3_BLE_EnOcean/README.md

 <img src="pictures/enocean_message_format.png" style="zoom:100%;" />

 Remark: type (0xFF) and Manufacturer ID (0x03DA) are for PTM216B.
-Other EnOcean sensors might have other type and manufacturer ID.
+Other EnOcean sensors might have other types and manufacturer IDs.

-Example when receiving a telegram from a switch (after beeing pressed or released):
+Example when receiving a telegram from a switch (after being pressed or released):

 ```
 Data length : 13